Bahíyyih Khánum: Death

 During the late 1920s, Bahíyyih Khánum's health began to seriously deteriorate.
 Plagued by illness and pains, she was living an uncomfortable life.
 Pilgrims note that she found it hard visiting the grave of her father and the Báb, and needed help to stand and sit.
-She was noted for spending hours in vigils, prayers and mediation.
+She was noted for spending hours in vigils, prayers and meditation.
 Bahíyyih Khánum died on 15 July 1932, a few weeks after Keith Ransom-Kehler reached her homeland in her name.
 Shoghi Effendi marked her death by stating that the Heroic Age of the Baháʼí Faith was closed.
 Shoghi Effendi sent this telegram:

 Greatest Holy Leaf's immortal spirit winged its flight Great Beyond.
 Countless lovers her saintly life in East and West seized with pangs of anguish.
 Plunged in utterable sorrow humanity shall ere long recognize its irreparable loss.
 Our beloved Faith, well nigh crushed by devastating blow of ʻAbdu'l-Bahá's unexpected Ascension, now laments passing of last remnant of Baháʼu'lláh, its most exalted member.
 Holy Family cruelly divested of its most precious great Adorning.
 I for my part bewail sudden removal of my sole earthly sustainer, the joy and solace of my life.
 Remains will repose in the vicinity of the Holy Shrines.
 So grievous a bereavement necessitates suspension for nine months through Baháʼí world every manner religious festivity.
 Inform Local Assemblies and groups hold in befitting manner memorial gatherings to extol a life so laden with sacred experiences, so rich in imperishable memories.
 Advise holding additional Commemoration Service of strictly devotional character in the Auditorium of the Mashriqu'l-Adhkár.

 Her funeral was a large occasion, similar to the funeral of ʻAbdu'l-Bahá, with eulogies, prayers and poems recited by all different religions and races.
 A memorial luncheon was held in her honour in August 1932 in which food was given to the poor and needy in her memory.